 Step Four: Staining

 In this step, you can use any dark colored stain you please.
 Use a cloth and rub it on your wood in up and down motions.
-The wood grains that you so intentionally let thrive after the second sanding process will soak up the stain beautifully while the areas still covered in white paint will turn into a beautiful old looking gray weathered wood.
+The wood grains that you so intentionally let thrive after the second sanding process will soak up the stain beautifully while the areas still covered in white paint will turn into a beautiful looking old gray weathered wood.

 Step five: Sealing

-While you might have already achieved the weathered wood look, you cannot afford to ignore this step.
+While you might have already achieved the weathered wood look by now, you cannot afford to ignore this step.
 Sealing the wood will help to preserve the results for longer.
 Now, the finish you make use of in this last step is dependent on several things.
-First, do you intend to have the furniture lying outdoors or indoors and which paint and stain type did you use?
+First, do you intend to have the furniture outdoors or indoors and which paint and stain type did you use?
 If you used a stain that is oil based, then water based sealants will do squat for you.

-Using Vinegar, Tea and Steel wool
+Using Vinegar, Tea and Steel Wool to Create a Weathered Wood Effect

 This is by far the most popular weathering method available online.
 And the beauty of it is that it is simple.
 All you will need to complete the weathering process using this method is: